dedis/cothority/conode/README.md

 be run either for local tests or on a public server.
 The currently running conodes are available under http://status.dedis.ch.

-# Operating a Conode

 To operate a Conode, one need to correctly set up a host and run the Conode program.
-The following chapters describe the requirements and needed environement to correctly run the conode program.
+The following chapters describe the requirements and needed environement to correctly run the conode program, as well as general instruction on how to operate it.

 Once you have a conode up and running, you can inform us on dedis@epfl.ch and we will include your conode in the DEDIS-cothority.